Yu Shirota

-Yu Shirota (城田 優, Shirota Yū) is a Japanese actor and singer, most known for his role as Kagurazaka Makoto in the Japanese television drama live action adaption of Hana-Kimi, Kunimitsu Tezuka in the Prince of Tennis Musicals, Tuxedo Mask in the Sailor Moon Musicals and as Kei Shinjo in Rookies.
+Yu Shirota (城田 優, Shirota Yū) is a Japanese actor and singer.
+Shirota began his acting career in 2002, performing as Tuxedo Mask in the Sailor Moon Musicals and as Kunimitsu Tezuka in Musical: The Prince of Tennis.
+From 2004 to 2020, he was a member of D-Boys, a male performance troupe by Watanabe Entertainment.
+He later appeared on television dramas such as Makoto Kagurazaka in Hana-Kimi (2007) and Kei Shinjo in Rookies (2008).
 In 2009, he was named one of the most promising actors and actresses, placing 8th in a poll conducted by Oricon.
-He is a former member of the Watanabe Entertainment group, D-BOYS.

 Early life

-Shirota was born on December 26, 1985, to a Spanish mother, Pepi (née Fernandez) and a Japanese father, Shirota Mitsuo (城田光男).
+Shirota was born on December 26, 1985, to a Spanish mother, Pepi (née Fernández) and a Japanese father, Mitsuo Shirota (城田 光男).
 Shirota lived in Barcelona, Spain from when he was three to about seven years old.
 He returned to Japan for elementary school and can still speak Spanish in ordinary conversation.
 He attended high school at Horikoshi High along with NEWS member Tomohisa Yamashita, WaT's Teppei Koike, Japanese actor Toma Ikuta and KAT-TUN's Jin Akanishi and Koki Tanaka.

 According to Shirota, when he was little, his family liked to sing songs, so he would borrow his older sister's keyboard, while his mother taught him piano.
 Thus spawned Shirota's love for composing.
 He composed his first piece when he was in the fourth grade, titled "The Tear".